Dental Admission Test Practice Test

 Test Detail:

-The Dental Admission Test (DAT) is a standardized test administered by the American Dental Association (ADA).
+The Dental Admission Test (DAT) is a standardized exam administered by the American Dental Association (ADA).
 It is designed to assess the academic readiness and scientific knowledge of prospective dental school applicants.
-Below is a detailed description of the test, including the number of questions and time allocation, course outline, test objectives, and test syllabus.
+Below is a detailed description of the test- including the number of questions and time allocation- course outline- exam objectives- and exam syllabus.

 Number of Questions and Time: